Ernest Zulia, chair

 The Princeton Review once again names Hollins one of America's best institutions for undergraduate education, and ranks our theatre department 18th in the category, "Best College Theater."

 Hollins' theatre department has been recognized with national honors in production, direction, performance, and playwriting by the 46th Annual Kennedy Center American College Theater Festival (KCACTF), sponsored by the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 Hollins Theatre's production of Decision Height by Meredith Dayna Levy '12, M.F.A.
 '15, earned four impressive awards, including Outstanding Production of a New Work; Distinguished Director of a New Work (presented to Ernie Zulia); Distinguished Achievement, Performance and Production Ensembles; and the Harold and Mimi Steinberg National Student Playwriting Award (presented to Meredith Levy).
 The awards recognize individuals from across the United States for outstanding work from the eight KCACTF regional festivals that were held January 7 through March 1 of this year.
 Hollins and Roanoke's Mill Mountain Theatre co-hosted the Region IV KCACTF in February.
-The awards will be officially presented during the KCACTF national festival's closing ceremony on Saturday, April 19, at the Kennedy Center.
 More »

 The intimacy of Hollins’ nationally recognized theatre program allows you to identify and apply your own strengths, helping you to write, design, build, direct, and star in the most important play on the planet: your life.